-Iasis Molecular Sciences seeks collaborations with leading researchers and top medical centers to accelerate the development and rapid translation of our first-in-class product candidates into first-in-human clinical evaluations.
-We believe these collaborations will maximize our potential to identify state of the art products in areas of wound healing, antimicrobial devices, performance coatings and decorative paints.
+Iasis Molecular Sciences (IMS) seeks collaborations with leading researchers and top medical centers to accelerate the development and rapid translation of our first-in-class product candidates.
+We believe these collaborations will maximize our potential to identify state of the art products in areas of wound healing, antimicrobial devices, performance coatings, decorative paints and flooring.
 Our products are aimed at minimizing pathogen transmission in a variety of different environments, and as additives specific for minimizing fouling in marine environments.
 Additionally, we believe our proprietary platforms can be deployed in collaboration with strategic partners to create unique products and co-develop state of the art therapies.

-Dr. Hassan Razvi, MD Chief of Urology, St. Joseph’s Health Care and the London Health Sciences Centre, London ON, CN.
+Dr. Hassan Razvi, MD Chief of Urology, St. Joseph’s Health Care and the London Health Sciences Centre, London ON, CA

-The collaboration with Dr. Razvi as of October 2016, followed an award from the Congressionally-Directed Medical Research Program of the Department of the Army.
+The collaboration with Dr. Razvi as of October 2016, followed an award from the Congressionally-Directed Medical Research Program of the Department of the Army (D.o.D.).
 The collaborative investigator-initiated research project is directed toward the development of a next generation urinary catheter utilizing Iasis Molecular Sciences Platform No. 2 antimicrobial composite technology.
 Dr. Razvi is the author of over 130 scientific papers and 13 book chapters and is currently Professor and Chair of the Division of Urology at The University of Western Ontario and Chief of Urology at St. Joseph’s Health Care London and the London Health Sciences Centre.

 Dr. Jeremy Burton PhD.
-Assistant Professor, Division of Urology, Western University, London Ontario CN also Scientist with Lawson Health Research Institute
+Assistant Professor, Division of Urology, Western University, London Ontario CA; Scientist with Lawson Health Research Institute

-The collaboration with Dr. Burton as of October 2016, followed an award from the Congressionally-Directed Medical Research Program of the Department of the Army.
+The collaboration with Dr. Burton as of October 2016, followed an award from the Congressionally-Directed Medical Research Program of the D.o.D..
 The collaborative investigator initiated research project is directed toward the development of a next generation urinary catheter utilizing Iasis Molecular Sciences Platform No. 2 antimicrobial composite technology.
 Dr. Burton’s laboratory conducts research on the role of microbes in various human conditions with a primary focus upon the microbiome which influences urological conditions.
 Dr. Burton’s team brings expertise in the area of microbiology, cell culture, and the evaluation of biofilm associated infection.